RNA62831/Customer-Behavior-Analysis/README.md

 **Business Question:**
 How can customer data be leveraged to identify trends, improve customer engagement, and optimize marketing and product strategies?

-The project covers the complete data analytics lifecycle — from data cleaning and exploration to SQL analysis, dashboard creation, and business recommendations.
+The project covers the complete data analytics lifecycle, from data cleaning and exploration to SQL analysis, dashboard creation, and business recommendations.

 ---